How to Beat Crabtaur in Everything Is Crab: Strategy & Counters

 Quick Read

-- Best opener build: Social with at least three charmed allies, or Predator with a Movement evolution to disengage
+- Best opener build: Imposing (tank his charge), Gregarious with charmed allies, or Predator with a Movement evolution to disengage

-- Most common run-ender: Walking straight backward into the second hit of his combo
+- Most common run-ender: Walking straight backward into the second hit of his combo, or absorbing the charge head-on without cover

 Recommended Build Going In

-Crabtaur is the cleanest fight for Social affinity in the early game, because charmed allies tank his slow telegraph and let you reposition for free.
-If your first three evolution rolls didn’t give you a Charm Attack, your fallback is Predator with a Movement evolution — speed lets you break out of his second swing’s hit window.
+Crabtaur is the cleanest fight for Imposing because his big telegraphed attacks are exactly what tank builds eat for breakfast.
+Gregarious is the alternative — charmed allies tank his slow telegraph and let you reposition for free.
+If your first three evolution rolls didn’t give you either, Predator with a Movement evolution is the fallback — speed lets you break out of his second swing’s hit window.

 What you do not want walking into Crabtaur: